ethanNguyenUser/universe-scales/README.md

 1. Select a dimension from the dropdown
 2. Choose your preferred unit
+3. **Navigate the plot**: Drag to pan horizontally, scroll to zoom in/out, double-click to reset zoom
-3. Hover over items for descriptions and source links
+4. Hover over items for descriptions and source links
-4. Hover over bands for detailed sub-scales
+5. Hover over bands for detailed sub-scales
-5. Click items to open source links in new tabs
+6. Click items to open source links in new tabs
+7. **Edit items**: Click "Edit Items" to open the visual editor where you can add, edit, or delete items
+8. **Import/Export**: Use the editor to import YAML files or export your customizations
+9. Toggle number notation with the 1e10 button
-6. Toggle dark mode with the moon/sun button
+10. Toggle dark mode with the moon/sun button
+11. Toggle background music with the music button

 ## Technical Details